 Music is an interesting and wide-ranging subject, but it is demanding.
 It requires academic rigor and will challenge you.
-Students should note that good skills of at least Grade 2 standard on an instrument or voice are essential to follow the course successfully.
+Students should note that good skills of at least Grade 2 standard on an instrument or voice are essential to follow the course successfully as you will need to perform on an instrument at least Grade 3 standard in Year 11.
 You do not have to have lessons in an instrument or have passed any exams.
+The ability to read standard music notation is an advantage but not essential.

-Coursework: Performing 30% and Composing 3 0% Examination: Listening 40%
+Coursework: Performing 30% and Composing30%Examination: Listening40%